 Wiki Parents are always open to explain new words, new concepts, new ideas, why the sun is yellow or why we need to wear clothes.
 Do not confuse this approach with Permissive Parenting.
 An explanation does not mean rules don’t apply.
 Rules are not imposed; they are well explained and understood.

-A Wiki Parent provides all the information required by the child to agree to behavior changes in order to give him or her the best chance to cooperate and all the tools to build a healthy morality code.
+A Wiki Parent provides all the information required by the child to agree to behavior changes in order to give him or her the best chance to cooperate and all the tools to build a healthy code of ethics.

 The GOOD PUPPY Child Cognitive Behavioral System is the perfect companion to Wiki Parenting.
 The behavioral tools allow for a friendly family game of discipline while offering playful tools to create plenty of bonding opportunities.
 GOOD PUPPY Child Behavior Emotionas Tools prompt the conversations that make Wiki Parenting shine.